Citrate of Magnesia

 What happens if I miss a dose?

-Since magnesium citrate is used when needed, you may not be on a dosing schedule.
+Since Citrate of Magnesia is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?